SavelevMatthew/next-fcm/README.md

 # Serwist example - next-web-push

+asdasd

 This example demonstrates how to add push notifications to an app using Serwist with Next.js.